 In the words of the contemporary British artist Tracey Emin, reviewing Hessel’s book, “It’s a long way before balance is truly redressed, but this is a good start.”
 It’s also good to see that, from May 2023, Tate Britain presents a complete rehang of its collection of British art, to feature more women artists.

-Explore the history of art through a female lens from the comfort of Rocco Forte Hotels, sharing a city with some of the world’s best art galleries in London, Rome, Munich and Berlin.
+Explore the history of art through a female lens from the comfort of Rocco Forte Hotels, sharing a city with some of the world’s best art galleries in London, Rome, and Munich.

 You may also like